Ultimate Email Marketing Metrics

 Basics About Email Marketing Metrics

 Measuring the success of your email marketing campaign is a rather complex process.
 First of all, determining what you want to achieve with your email marketing campaign will help you determine which metrics you should track.
 Do you want to grow your email subscribers database?
 Or, maybe you want to turn leads into customers?
+A quality marketing plan needs to be put in place to amplify your chances of success.

 Then you can move on to optimizing your email.
 And in the end, you should keep in mind that tracking metrics could help you locate the potential mistakes or find out what you are doing right.